dcm4che/dcm4chee-arc-cs/docs/networking/config/upsOnStore.rst

     (dcmUPSIncludeInputInformation)"
     "
+    .. _dcmDestinationAE:

+    :ref:`Destination AE <dcmDestinationAE>`",string,"Title of a DICOM Application Entity to which Instances will be stored.

+    (dcmDestinationAE)"
+    "
     .. _dcmUPSScheduledWorkitemCode:

     :ref:`Scheduled Workitem Code <dcmUPSScheduledWorkitemCode>`",string,"Item of Scheduled Workitem Code Sequence (0040,4018) in created UPS in format (CV, CSD, ""CM"").